College Catalog: College and Career Readiness

 Adult High School Diploma

-Students enrolled in the Gateway to College Adult High School Diploma program are required to complete 22 units of credit, which include four electives.
+Students enrolled in the Gateway to College Adult High School Diploma (AHSD) program are required to complete 22 units of credit.
 An official transcript is required and will be reviewed to determine which high school credits satisfactorily qualify for transfer into the AHSD program.
 Courses are offered online and in-person.
 Regular class participation is required for this program.
-View AHSD Enrollment Steps.